Guide, Updated 15 May 2026

 7 min read

 A learner with a panic disorder books a UK driving test and watches their heart rate hit 145 in the test centre car park before the examiner has even appeared.
 This is not nerves to be calmed with deep breathing.
 The clinical anxiety framing changes the path: the question shifts from "how do I steady my hands on test day" to "how do I structure preparation, accommodations and clinical treatment so that the test is sittable at all".
-Roughly 6 percent of UK candidates approach the practical with disorder-level anxiety symptoms; for them, the DVSA accessibility framework and the clinical treatment path are the load-bearing pieces.
+A small minority of UK candidates, broadly estimated at around 1 in 17, approach the practical with disorder-level anxiety symptoms; for them, the DVSA accessibility framework and the clinical treatment path are the load-bearing pieces.
 The everyday-nerves advice is the wrong tool entirely.

 How to pass driving test with anxiety 2026 at a glance